prometheusresearch/htsql/doc/introduction.rst

 inquiries --- elementary set operations simply do not correspond to meaningful data transformations.
 The SQL language itself is tedious, verbose, and provides poor means of abstraction.
-Yet, the relational database is an excellent tool for data modeling, storage and retrival.
+Yet, the relational database is an excellent tool for data modeling, storage and retrieval.

 HTSQL reimagines what it means to query a database.
 The combination of a *navigational model* with *data flows* enables expressions that